thomasgudjonwright/GaussianProcess-From-Scratch/README.md

 # GaussianProcess-From-Scratch
 A basic 1-D regression GP implemented in Julia from scratch.
-Minimal explanations included.
-Optimizations and better comments to come.
+Optimizations, multi-input and multi-output to come.